California recall candidates slam Newsom, take shots at each other in first debate

 Faulconer said he opposes mask mandates in schools, but wouldn’t give a clear answer on whether he’d prohibit schools from requiring masks.

 Ose promised to swiftly replace Newsom appointees across state government.
+He also said he opposes coronavirus mandates, according to FOX 11.

+"I happen to have great faith in the ability of people to make decisions on their own, to assess the risk that they face, whether it be their child in school or their workplace or where they shop," he said.

-Cox, a businessman who lost to Newsom in 2018, said he would call a special legislative session to deal with housing costs.
+Cox said he would call a special legislative session to deal with housing costs.

 Kiley said he would rein in the coronavirus-related emergency powers wielded by Newsom.
 Kiley said he believes in "personal choice" regarding vaccinations.